scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Enchanting Presence.*** Any attack, maneuver, or spell attack against this target adds 4 Terrible dice to their rolls.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
-They cast all spells at 7th level using 7/1/1 as their spellcasting roll, and cannot cast more than 7 times per long rest.
+They cast all spells at 7th level using 7/1/1 as their spellcasting roll, and cannot cast more than 9 times per long rest.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the spells _Barrier, Counter Spell, Fire Shell, Haste, Starfall, Enchantment, Suggestion, True Sight, Forcewave, Power Word: Harm, Mass Fireball_.

 ***Iron Sensitivity.*** This creature has _Vulnerability_ 1 to physical damage dealt by iron weapons.